Ukraine’s rare earth minerals: Where are they and why does Trump want them as agreement looms?

 The Independent is trusted by Americans across the entire political spectrum.
 And unlike many other quality news outlets, we choose not to lock Americans out of our reporting and analysis with paywalls.
 We believe quality journalism should be available to everyone, paid for by those who can afford it.Your support makes all the difference.

+Ukraine has agreed to a rare earth minerals deal with the US in a bid to secure support to end the war after the Trump administration dropped some of its toughest demands.

-The US is pushing for a deal that would grant it 50 per cent of Ukraine’s revenues from critical minerals, oil, gas, and stakes in key infrastructure, such as ports, through a joint investment fund.
+As a central point of peace negotiations, the US had been pushing for a deal that would grant it half of Ukraine’s revenues from critical minerals, oil, gas, and stakes in key infrastructure, such as ports, through a joint investment fund.

-Despite Ukrainian president Volodymyr Zelensky rejecting an earlier version, negotiations have intensified, with Ukraine’s parliament speaker, Ruslan Stefanchuk, saying that Kyiv aimed to conclude the deal by 24 February, marking the third anniversary of Russia’s full-scale invasion.

-Olha Stefanishyna, who is responsible for Ukraine’s European and transatlantic relationships, also posted on X: “Ukrainian and US teams are in the final stages of negotiations regarding the minerals agreement.
+While negotiations are yet to be finalised, the Financial Times has reported the preliminary agreement establishes a fund in which Ukraine would contribute 50 per cent of proceeds from the “future monetisation” of state-owned mineral resources such as oil and gas, to then be invested in Ukrainian projects.

+Included in the deal was a US commitment to back Ukraine’s economic development into the future.
+Deputy prime minister Olha Stefanishyna told the FT: “The minerals agreement is only part of the picture.
+We have heard multiple times from the US administration that it’s part of a bigger picture.”

 Below, we look at where these resources are in Ukraine, and why Kyiv has struggled to mine these minerals.